bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 **HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
 The `Theta` symbol is available on a TI calculator as `ALPHA Theta`.
-However, the `ALPHA` shift key is used for no other functionality in the RPN83P app, and I found switching from `2ND` to `ALPHA` to invoke this function was too confusing for the muscle memory.
+However, I found switching from `2ND i` to `ALPHA Theta` to invoke this delimiter was too confusing for the muscle memory.
 The `2ND ANGLE` key, on the other hand, was previously unused in the RPN83P app, and it matches the Angle symbol used to display complex numbers in polar notation.

 ## Complex Display Modes